 CPA students are expected to participate in creating and sustaining a positive learning environment on and off campus.
-Students entering CPA will fully understand and agree to follow the CPA Student Compact and the Denver Public Schools' Student Conduct and Student Discipline Policies.
+Students entering CPA in 2014 will fully understand and agree to follow the CPA Student Compact and the Denver Public Schools' Student Conduct and Student Discipline Policies.

 It is essential that our students feel a sense of ownership in the school, and that they consistently demonstrate daily and long-term professional conduct.
 Those interrupting the learning of other students will be referred to their advisor or counselor.
 The advisor or counselor will work with students to identify the cause, solutions, and consequences for said interruption.
 During the students' individual advising time, they will have time for self-reflection, and they will take responsibility for their own behavior and learning.
-Additionally, CPA uses Restorative Approaches to redirect adolescent behavoir when necessary.
-The climate at CPA is outstanding as a result.
-Our school was profiled in the Rethinking School Discipline conference in Washington DC in the summer of 2015.
-One of the CPA students was invited to introduce the Secretary of Education to opn the conference.
-The is just one example of how incredible the school climate is at CPA.